yaeuc100/NmapCheatSheet/README.md

 # NmapCheatSheet
-this repo is solely for the purpose of education and should not be used for private reasons
+this repo is solely for the purpose of education and should not be used for private reasons Please be sure to read the laws in your country before attempting to use Nmap or Zenmap

 # Target Selection